Royal question: General strike and abdication

-Accession of Baudouin, 1951
+Accession of King Baudouin, 1951

-Leopold's abdication message of 1 August 1950 was premised on a reconciliation in the person of his eldest son over the course of a year.
+King Leopold's abdication message of 1 August 1950 was premised on a reconciliation in the person of his eldest son over the course of a year.
 Baudouin was seen by most parties as an acceptable alternative candidate.
 Under a law of 11 August, executive powers were transferred to Baudouin in advance of the official abdication.
 Leopold formally abdicated on 16 July 1951.
-His son succeeded him the following day.
+His son succeeded him the following day as King Baudouin.

 Assassination of Julien Lahaut

-On 11 August 1950, as Baudouin was taking the oath of allegiance to the Constitution in front of the Parliament, an unidentified individual in the Communist benches shouted "vive la république!" ("Long Live the Republic!").
+On 11 August 1950, as Crown Prince Baudouin was taking the oath of allegiance (as regent) to the Constitution in front of the Parliament, an unidentified individual in the Communist benches shouted "Vive la république!" ("Long Live the Republic!").
 The interruption caused outrage.
 It was widely suspected that the culprit was Julien Lahaut, the noted Communist leader who had been one of the leading opponents of Leopold's return.
 A week later (18 August), Lahaut was shot dead by an unidentified assassin outside his house in Seraing, near Liège.
 The murder shocked the Belgian public and an estimated 200,000 people attended Lahaut's funeral.
 Although no-one was ever prosecuted for the murder, it was widely attributed to clandestine Leopoldist militia like the Ligue Eltrois or the Bloc anticommuniste belge who operated with the knowledge of the security services.